 Crock Pot Sloppy Joes are here to make dinner easier than ever!
-Not only is this a super easy sloppy joe recipe –the meal is super tasty!
+Not only is this a super easy sloppy joe recipe for the crock pot — the meal is super tasty!
 A scrumptiously saucy weeknight slow cooker meal that the whole family will love.

 Crock Pot Sloppy Joes

-This Sloppy Joe recipe simplifies and perfects this family favorite!!
+This sloppy joe recipe for the crock pot simplifies and perfects this family favorite!!

 All you need are some ground beef, a few common pantry seasonings, and of course, a crock pot!